On Cloitre's hiccup sequences: Morphisms for hiccup sequences

 Let $(w_i)$ be the unique fixed point that starts with $b$, which is coded to $0$.
 The $n$-th $1$ in the sequence is in $\sigma(w_n)$.
 It is preceded by $y-1$ zeros if $w_{n-1}=1$, i.e., if $n-1$ is in the sequence, and otherwise by $z-1$ zeros.

 If $x=1$ and $y=1$, then we get the trivial sequence $a(n)=n$.
 If $x=1$ and $y>1$ then there is no need for the letter $b$, and we can take $ 0\mapsto 10^{z-1},\ 1\mapsto 10^{y-1}$. \end{proof}

 Some of these morphisms correspond to entries in the OEIS that have not been recognized as hiccup sequences.
-For instance, the $(1,1,2,1)$-hiccup sequence is the fixed point of the Fibonacci morphism $0\mapsto 1,\ 1\mapsto 10$, which gives the lower Wythoff numbers~\seqnum{A000201}.
+For instance, the $(1,1,2,1)$-hiccup sequence is the fixed point of the Fibonacci morphism $0\mapsto 1,\ 1\mapsto 10$, which gives the lower Wythoff sequence~\seqnum{A000201}.
 The $(1,1,3,1)$-hiccup sequence is equal to \seqnum{A003156}, and the $(1,1,2,3)$-hiccup sequence is \seqnum{A026352}.
+The result is not sharp.
+There are more choices of parameters for which hiccup sequences are purely morphic.
+For instance, the morphism $0\mapsto 010,\ 1\mapsto 01$, which is the reversal of the morphism in \ref{eq:010}, generates the $(1,2,2,3)$-hiccup sequence by Slater's argument.
+It is the upper Wythoff sequence \seqnum{A001950}.

 \begin{lemma} Let $b(n)$ be the $(0,z-1,y,z)$-hiccup sequence for $y,z>1$, and let

 Then $a(n)$ is the $(0,0,y,z)$-hiccup sequence.
 In particular, $a(n+1)$ is morphic. \end{lemma}

 For instance, \seqnum{A081841} is equal to \seqnum{A064437} plus one.